-Ye ar ended 31 March 2023 Yea r ende • Work with government, Infrastructure Commission, Construction Sector Accord, and asset owners on having confidence in a future pipeline.
-Advocated for fair allocation of work under the • Pand COVI Conn thous Numb • Three Waters reforms.
-Input into review of government procurement practices. • by 10 Numb 117% • Continued to support and promote MATES in Construction. • Number of Certified Civil Tradespeople increased by 9% to 813. • Number enrolled apprenticeships increased by 75% to 2,161.
+Year ended 31 March 2023 Year ended 31 March 2022 Work with government, Infrastructure Commission, Construction Sector Accord, and asset owners on having confidence in a future pipeline.
+Advocated for fair allocation of work under the Three Waters reforms.
+Input into review of government procurement practices.
+Continued to support and promote MATES in Construction.
+Number of Certified Civil Tradespeople increased by 9% to 813.
+Number enrolled apprenticeships increased by 75% to 2.161.
+Pandemic and lockdown impact on contracts.
+COVID 19 response.
+Connected MATES in Construction with thousands of members.
+Number of Certified Civil Tradespeople increased by 10% to 745.
+Number enrolled apprenticeships increased by 117% to 1,235.